a7med7amdy/ML-and-DL-projs/README.md

 # Repo

-Some ML and DL codes done using Python
+Some ML and DL codes wriiten using Python

 Some codes are written in javascript + Flask like "Data visualizer" APP